skyresearch999/mazindol/links_reliable.md

-## Weight Loss Options from Mexico
+## Weight Loss Options from Mexico I found - for the stimulant medication shortages
 ## These are stimulants and alternatives to USA ADHD drugs like adderall, dexedrine, etc

 Mazindol is in clinical trials for ADHD and Narcolepsy in ER form, which will be patented.. and cost too much.
 The original Mazindol